Diabetic Foot Care

 What can I do to help prevent diabetic foot problems?

 - Check your blood sugar level: Keep your blood sugar steady to decrease your risk for foot ulcers.
-Your caregiver will tell you what your blood sugar level should be and how often to check it.
+Your healthcare provider will tell you what your blood sugar level should be and how often to check it.
 You may need to check at least 3 times each day.
 Keep a record of your blood sugar levels with the date and time that you checked them.
-Your caregiver may want to review your record during follow-up visits.
+Your healthcare provider may want to review your record during follow-up visits.

-- Take your medicine as directed: Your caregiver may give you medicine to keep your blood sugar level steady.
+- Take your medicine as directed: Your healthcare provider may give you medicine to keep your blood sugar level steady.
 You may also have medicine to help treat your nerve damage, or other health problems.
 Keep a list of the medicines you take.
-Do not stop taking your medicines unless you ask your caregiver.
+Do not stop taking your medicines unless you ask your healthcare provider.

 - Create a meal plan: Your dietitian will help you create a meal plan.
 Your plan will have the right amount of calories and nutrition for you.
 Good nutrition will help control your blood sugar levels and help prevent foot problems.

 - Quit smoking: If you smoke, it is never too late to quit.
 Smoking increases your risk for diabetic foot problems.
 Smoking can also slow healing if you get a foot ulcer.
-Ask your caregiver for information if you are having trouble quitting.
+Ask your healthcare provider for information if you are having trouble quitting.

-- Exercise: Your caregiver may suggest an exercise plan for you to help prevent any serious conditions caused by your diabetes.
+- Exercise: Your healthcare provider may suggest an exercise plan for you to help prevent any serious conditions caused by your diabetes.
 You will need to do activities that do not make a foot ulcer worse.

 - You see blisters, cuts, scratches, calluses, or sores on your foot.